aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

 1. All size calculations in this document were done based on `aws-cdk-lib@2.19.0`.
-2. `du -k` was used to get sizes in Kb (Kebibytes), for calculating the percentages.
+2. `du -k` was used to get sizes in Kb (Kibibytes), for calculating the percentages.
 3. The total size of the package according to `du` that was used to calculate percentages is 247008 Kb.